Search Redlands

 Johnston Center for Integrative Studies

-About Julie
+About

-Julie's interests include Interdisciplinary Humanities, Dance Studies, Movement Pedagogy, 19th and 20th century Literature and Visual Art, and Critical Theory.
-She is most at home when making connections between the literary, visual, and performing arts with students in seminar-style classes.
-For Julie, "The Johnston Community is a hub of creative, intellectual, and activist work.
-It's a great place to live and learn."
-In addition to teaching in Johnston, Julie works collaboratively with First-Generation programs to support the STEP peer mentoring program and serves as the Fulbright Program Advisor for the College of Arts and Sciences.
+For Professor Townsend, “The Johnston community is a hub of creative, intellectual, and activist work.
+It’s a great place to live and learn.”
+In addition to teaching in Johnston, she works collaboratively with first-generation programs to support the STEP peer-mentoring program and serves as the Fulbright Program advisor for the College of Arts and Sciences.

 Education

-• BA in English and American Literature, University of California, San Diego; Ph.D. in Comparative Literature, University of California, Los Angeles
+• B.A., English and American literature, University of California, San Diego

 Professional Background

-• Lecturer, Writing Across the Curriculum, University of Southern California
+• Lecturer, writing across the curriculum, University of Southern California

 • Instructor, Summer Bridge Transfer Program, University of California, Los Angeles

-• Instructor, Humanities and French Language, University of California, Los Angeles
+• Instructor, humanities and French language, University of California, Los Angeles

-Awards and Honors
+Awards and Service

 • Outstanding Service Award, University of Redlands